Campaign for Academic Excellence

 B-CC’s Summer Academy Program

-9th Grade Summer Academy: a three-week summer program staffed by B-CC and Westland teachers for incoming 9th graders who have struggled academically and/or socially in middle school to work on English, math, science, study skills, and general school issues.
+9th Grade Summer Academy: a three-week summer program staffed by B-CC and Westland teachers for incoming 9th graders who would benefit from extra assistance to work on English, math, science, study skills, and general school issues.

-Two one-week summer sessions where students receive focused instruction and individual feedback from B-CC’s English teachers on college application essay writing.
+Three one-week summer sessions where students receive focused instruction and individual feedback from B-CC’s English teachers on college application essay writing.
+Read more…

 Girls Leadership Workshop

-A one-week summer program for 10th-12th grade girls who have leadership potential to provide them with the inspiration, motivation, and skills needed to be leaders in their communities.
+A one-week summer program of leadership skill building and empowerment activities for 10th-12th grade girls who have leadership potential, to provide them the inspiration, motivation, and the skills needed to be leaders in their communities.
+Read more…

 School Year Programs